GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 #### Logout

 `GetLogoutURL` method returns the OpenID Connect Provider (OP) Logout URL.
 Client application uses this Logout URL to end the user session.

 **Parameters:**

 - OxdId: oxd ID from client registration
-- IdTokenHint: (Optional) ID Token previously issued by the Authorization Server being passed as a hint about the End-User's current or past authenticated session with the Client
+- IdTokenHint: (Optional) ID Token previously issued by the Authorization Server being passed as a hint about the end user's current or past authenticated session with the client
-- PostLogoutRedirectUri:(Optional) URL to which user is redirected to after successful logout.
+- PostLogoutRedirectUri: (Optional) URL to which user is redirected to after successful logout
 - State: (Optional) Value used to maintain state between the request and the callback
-- SessionState: (Optional) JSON string that represents the End-User's login state at the OP
+- SessionState: (Optional) JSON string that represents the End-User's login state at the OpenID Connect Provider (OP)
 - ProtectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)
 - OpHost: URL of the OpenID Connect Provider (OP)

 **Request:**